International-Data-Spaces-Association/ids-specification/model/model.md

   of decentralized identifiers).
 - A `Credential Issuer` issues _verifiable credentials_ used by participant agents to allow access to assets and verify usage control.

+Further information on the context of the Dataspace Protocol can be found in the [IDSA Rulebook](https://docs.internationaldataspaces.org/idsa-rulebook).

 #### 2.1.2 Dataspace Protocol specific

 The Dataspace Protocol shall enable the interactions between the `ParticipantAgents` in a Dataspace.